Omar1993-hub/Todo-list/README.md

 # Todo-list
-This is A todo list with a django registration and user creation and saving the information to the database
+This is A todo list with a django registration and user creation and saving the data in the database